 In the year following his injury, Bryan underwent over 70 surgeries.
 Early on in his recovery, Bryan says he coped with much pain and anger, but his outlook improved as he learned to adapt to his new lifestyle.

 Now medically retired, Bryan and his wife Rhyann are proud parents to their twins, Gavin and Riley.
 They envision growing their own food and raising animals on their land to teach their children about sustainable living.
 However, the challenges Bryan faces in their current home prevent Bryan and Rhyann from pursuing this dream.
 Bryan often becomes frustrated because his wheelchair cannot fit in his current home, making it challenging for him to do daily tasks and care for his children.
-Rhyann constantly fears Bryan will harm himself slipping on the stairs outside their home, especially during harsh Midwestern winters.
+Rhyann constantly fears Bryan will injure himself slipping on the stairs outside their home, especially during harsh Midwestern winters.
 Bryan and Rhyann are relieved to be receiving a specially adapted home that will enable them to achieve the future they desire.
 Bryan also looks forward to having a home where fellow injured Veterans can stay when they are in town.

 Though Bryan and Rhyann met while they were living in Colorado, they are choosing to build their home in rural Indiana, where Bryan is originally from, for the lower cost of living and to be near family.

 Bryan is grateful to HFOT’s donors and sponsors who will make his dream of living in a barrier-free home a reality.
 “I’m thankful there are people like you,” he says.
 “You are truly making a difference in Veterans’ lives.”